samesystem/resource_policy/docs/README.md

 ### Actions policy

 Action policy defines what kind of actions can be done on resource.
-In the following example `UserPolicy` defines what kind of actions `current_user` can do with other `user`.
+In the folulowing example `UserPolicy` defines what kind of actions `current_user` can do with other `user`.

 #### Define action policy